Skip to Content

 Create a care package for a soldier.
 Decorate a cigar box and fill it with goodies.
 This thoughtful gesture can make a significant impact.
 According to Operation Gratitude, care packages boost the morale of deployed troops and show appreciation for their service.

-To send a care package, you can use the following address:
+To send a care package, mail to:

 Operation Gratitude